Pension Calculation Deep Dive: Show Me the Math

 Final Pay System

-Applicable to those who entered service before September 8, 1980.
-The calculation is straightforward: multiply your years of service by 2.5%, then apply this percentage to your final basic pay.
+This applies if you entered service before September 8, 1980.
+The calculation is beautifully simple: multiply your years of service by 2.5%, then apply that percentage to your final basic pay at retirement.
+If you retire at 20 years with final basic pay of $6,000, you receive 50% × $6,000 = $3,000 monthly.
+Clean, straightforward, predictable.

 Retirement savings